chunglabmit/scout/docs/_sources/test_data.rst.txt

         data/dataset/mesh_ventricles.pkl data/dataset/centroids_um.npy \
         data/dataset/nuclei_gating.npy data/dataset/cyto_profiles.npy -v

+This will create a numpy array, :code:`cyto_profiles.npy`, containing radial profiles of cell counts.
 Finally, we randomly sample from the large number of radial profiles to be able to cluster radial profiles across many organoids.
 This step isn't required in this case, but we include it for completeness.

 .. code-block:: bash